gitlabhq/gitlab-runner/docs/executors/kubernetes/index.md

 - Pod's environment section

-To restrict access to job variable data, you should use role-based access control (RBAC) so that only GitLab administrators have access to the namespace used by the GitLab Runner.
+To restrict access to job variable data, you should use role-based access control (RBAC).
+When you use RBAC, only GitLab administrators have access to the namespace used by the GitLab Runner.

-If you need other users to access the GitLab Runner namespace, set the following `verbs` to restrict the type of access users have in the GitLab Runner namespace:
+If you need other users to access the GitLab Runner namespace, set the following `verbs` to restrict the user access in the GitLab Runner namespace:

 - For `pods` and `configmaps`:
   - `get`